When the uniform comes off, we are there for you….forever.

 What are your attorney fees?

 As a VA Accredited Law Group, we follow the strict VA regulations on what we legally are allowed to charge.
-VetsForever attorney fees are 30% of the increase on the veterans back pay for any successful claim per the VA Office of General Counsel.
+VetsForever attorney fees are 30% of the veterans back pay or recovered past due benefits for any successful claim per the VA Office of General Counsel.

 What are clients are saying about us